practicalli/clojure-web-services/docs/service-repl-workflow/donut-system.md

              (Thread. ^Runnable #(donut/signal running-system ::donut/stop)))))
     ```
     Mulog event logging is included and the system should start a mulog publisher via the system configuration

+## Service REPL Workflow

+`donut.system.repl` namespace provides functions to start, stop and restart system components.

+The main system configuration used when starting the service can also be used for the REPL, or other named systems can be defined allowing for a customised system during development.

+!!!
+EXAMPLE "Service REPL workflow"
+    ```clojure
+    (ns system-repl
+      "Tools for REPL Driven Development"
+      (:require
+       [donut.system :as donut]
+       [donut.system.repl :as donut-repl]
+       [practicalli.donoughty.system :as donoughty]
+       [com.brunobonacci.mulog :as mulog]))

+    (defmethod donut/named-system :donut.system/repl
+      [_] donoughty/main)

+    (defn start
+      "Start system with donut, optionally passing a named system" ([] (donut-repl/start))
+      ([system-config] (donut-repl/start system-config)))

+    (defn stop
+      "Stop the currently running system"
+      []  (donut-repl/stop))

+    (defn restart
+      "Restart the system with donut repl,
+      Uses clojure.tools.namespace.repl to reload namespaces
+      `(clojure.tools.namespace.repl/refresh :after 'donut.system.repl/start)`"
+      [] (donut-repl/restart))
+    ```